 Features of a matrix organization

-The matrix organizational structure is characterized by some special features.
-In this form of organization, the advantages of other types of organization, such as the functional and divisional organization, are bundled and combined.
-This creates a new, more flexible organizational structure characterized by flat hierarchies and extensive expert knowledge.
-As tasks are taken on by the relevant specialists, rapid problem-solving is guaranteed.
+The matrix organizational structure is characterized by a number of special features.
+This form of organization bundles and combines the advantages of other types of organization, such as functional and divisional organizations.
+This creates a new, more flexible organizational structure that is characterized by flat hierarchies and extensive expert knowledge.
+As tasks are taken over by the responsible specialists, rapid Problem solution guaranteed.

 You can think of a matrix organization as a coordinate system consisting of an x-axis and a y-axis.
 On the x-axis are the organizational areas of the company, while the y-axis is for the product areas.
 However, a division can also be made into functional areas and business units.

 The term matrix organization refers to the matrix created by the overlapping of different lines.
 A special feature of this form of organization is that the matrix creates several units with equal rights.
 This significantly changes the hierarchy that is common in many companies.
 In the matrix organization, flat hierarchies dominate, but this type of organization creates an increased need for communication.

 - Relief of the management

 The matrix organization is an organizational structure frequently used by business enterprises.
 Here, the various business units and functional areas form a matrix.
 Companies with matrix organization use either the weak, strong or balanced matrix model.

 Since this is a multi-line system, employees receive tasks and instructions from multiple Executives.
 How the method works in practice can be explained using a matrix organization example.
 A company develops products or offers services.
 In the process, different specialists are needed who are involved with their expertise in the individual steps from development to control to sales.

 A manager is responsible for each individual department (production, marketing and sales).
 The same applies to the product-related areas of the company, which are also headed by a manager.
 The employees of the company are distributed among different teams.
 Within a department or project team, each employee has two supervisors, namely a department manager from the specialist area and a manager from the product area.